Eriana Blanco Shows Off Cleavage In Tight Black Dress

 “I’ll be there next weekend.
 Can i take you to one,” asked a hopeful devotee.

-Eriana also posted another update yesterday and put her figure front and center.
-That time, she sported a tiny black bikini with gold accents and lounged on an off-white couch.
+Eriana posted another update yesterday and put her figure front and center.
+That time, she sported a tiny black bikini with gold accents, and she lounged on an off-white couch.
 She wore her hair down in a middle part and she added a pop of color to her ensemble with her makeup application, as it looked like she wore light pink and glossy lipstick along with dark eyeshadow and liner on her lower lids.